utdata/icj-setting-up/setup-part-2.md

     gcloud iam service-accounts create generic-service-account
     ```

 1. Next we need to bind the service account to our project with the command below.
-You should get a reply that reports bindings for roles of editor and owner. (**This is where we might need to make adjustments if your project id has random letters/numbers.**)
+You should get a reply that reports bindings for roles of editor and owner. (**There are TWO places here whereyou have to switch out `icj-YOURNAME`.**)

     ```bash
-    gcloud projects add-iam-policy-binding icj-project --member='serviceAccount:generic-service-account@icj-project.iam.gserviceaccount.com' --role='roles/editor'
+    gcloud projects add-iam-policy-binding icj-YOURNAME --member='serviceAccount:generic-service-account@icj-YOURNAME.iam.gserviceaccount.com' --role='roles/editor'
     ```

 1. Then we enable the Google Docs and Sheets API for your project: